python-gitlab/python-gitlab/docs/api-usage.rst

 You can list the mandatory and optional attributes for object creation and update with the manager's ``get_create_attrs()`` and ``get_update_attrs()`` methods.
-They return 2 tuples, the first one is the list of mandatory attributes, the second one the list of optional attribute:
+They return 2 tuples, the first one is the list of mandatory attributes, the second one is the list of optional attribute:

 .. code-block:: python